 Waiver of Conditions Precedent

 Schedule 2 identifies that the Commonwealth is the only party which benefits from the satisfaction of each Condition Precedent.
-Only the Commonwealth may waive a Condition Precedent.
+Only the Commonwealth may waive a Condition Precedent provided however the Commonwealth must only do so where the Operator requests the Commonwealth to waive the relevant Condition Precedent.

 A Condition Precedent is only waived where the Commonwealth gives written notice of that waiver of the Condition Precedent to the Operator.